Pakistan People's Party: Foundation

-On 30 November 1967, Meraj Muhammad, a devoted communist, was able to gather left-wing leaders in the residency of the Dr. Mubashir Hassan in Lahore, Punjab, that included the public intellectuals, J. A. Rahim, Ghulam Mustafa, A. H. Pirzada, Hayat Sherpao, and S. M. Rashid who were the founding members of the Pakistan Peoples Party, and announced the establishment on 1 December 1967.
+On 30 November 1967, Meraj Muhammad, a devoted communist, was able to gather left-wing leaders in the residency of Dr. Mubashir Hassan in Lahore, Punjab, that included, J. A. Rahim, Ghulam Mustafa, A. H. Pirzada, Hayat Sherpao, and S. M. Rashid who became the founding members of the party, and announced it's establishment on 1 December 1967.
 The convention elected Zulfikar Ali Bhutto as its first chairman when the latter was unable to challenge the leadership of the National Awami Party (NAP) from Wali Khan in 1966.

-Its manifesto, titled Islam is our Religion; Democracy is our Politics; Socialism is our Economy; Power Lies with the People was written by Bengali communist J. A. Rahim, and published on 9 December 1967.
+Its manifesto, titled Islam is our Religion; Democracy is our Politics; Socialism is our Economy; Power Lies with the People was written by Bengali communist J. A. Rahim, and was published on 9 December 1967.
 The document, which was viewed as "Marxist", declared that "Only socialism, which creates equal opportunities for all, protects [people] from exploitation, removes the barriers of class distinction, and is capable of establishing economic and social justice.
 Socialism is the highest expression of democracy and its logical fulfillment".

+Although several of the party's founders and early supporters were drawn from Marxist and progressive circles, cultural critic Nadeem Paracha argues that the ideological orientation that came to define the PPP was shaped primarily by proponents of Islamic socialism.
+This current was articulated and popularized by Safdar Mir and Hanif Ramay, who was influenced by local thinkers such as Ghulam Ahmed Perwez and Khalifa Abdul Hakim as well Michel Aflaq of the Ba'ath Party in the Arab world, in a series of articles published in the Urdu literary magazine Nusrat, which presented socialism as compatible with Islamic conceptions of social justice.
+In these writings, Islamic socialism was defined in programmatic terms to include the abolition of feudal structures, the curbing of unregulated capitalism in favor of a regulated mixed economy, the nationalization of major banks, industries, and educational institutions, the promotion of workers' participation in management, and the strengthening of democratic institutions.
+These policies were framed as a modern reinterpretation of egalitarian principles associated with early Islamic governance in Mecca and Medina and with Qur'anic injunctions on social justice.
+Although the party's initial manifesto, drafted by J. A. Rahim, was widely characterized at the time as Marxist in tone, the leadership increasingly emphasized this Islamic socialist framework, thereby distinguishing the PPP from explicitly Marxist movements and embedding its socio-economic programme within an Islamic idiom aimed at broader popular appeal.